azaghal/factorio-beyond-vanilla-qol-plus/README.md

     > Start off with early-game single-use construction bots.
 They might not be cheap, but it beats constructing everything by hand.

+### Controls

+-   [OPTIONAL] Modpack controls configuration

+    > If modpack controls configuration has been enabled for the (dependant) *Beyond Vanilla - QoL* modpack, some additional controls are set-up by this modpack as well.

 ### Equipment

 -   Additional personal armor and power production options ([Portable Power](https://mods.factorio.com/mod/Portable_power), [Simply Power Armor MK3](https://mods.factorio.com/mod/simply-power-armor-mk3))